binhnguyennus/awesome-scalability/README.md

 # High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs

 An updated and curated list of selected readings to illustrate High Scalability, High Availability, High Stability, High Performance, and High Intelligence Back-end Designs.
-Concepts are explained in the articles of notable engineers (Jeff Dean, Werner Vogels, James Hamilton, etc) and credible references.
+Concepts are explained in the articles of notable engineers and credible references.
 Case studies are taken from battle-tested systems those are serving millions to billions of users.

 #### What if your Back-end went slow :traffic_light:
 > Understand your problems: performance problem (slow for a single user) or scalability problem (fast for a single user but slow under heavy load) by reviewing [design principles](#principles).
 You can also check some [talks](#talks) of elite engineers from tech giants to see how they build and scale their systems.